Immunoglobulin G deficiency

 - The Immune Deficiency Foundation produces the Clinical Focus on Primary Immunodeficiencies.
 It is a newletter designed for health care professionals and focuses on topics relevant to primary immunodeficiency diseases.
 One issue of the publication focused on IgG Subclass Deficiency.

-- The Primary Immunodeficiency Association provides information on IgG subclass deficiency.
+- The National Primary Immunodeficiency Resource Center provides information on IgG subclass deficiency.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.